matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 	- The idea of a universal machine using a perceptron was dropped.
 	- This began an AI Winter, where the development in the field decreased dramatically.
 	- The solution that would come later by connectionists is adding a *hidden layer*.
 Using the hidden layer, we can produce a neural network that can serve as a universal approximator of any function.
+	- It was not yet figured out how to introduce hidden layers, but the framework of feedforward and then backpropagate was there.
+-